marietazetta/air-hockey-game/README.md

 Scope of Improvement :

 Implement a #game-intro that will initially be shown on the game start screen.
-Implement a timer for the duration of the game so that player with greater score at the end of timer wins the game.
+Implement a timer for the duration of the game.
-**Implement a goal score to see who's winning.
 Implement a #game-end screen.